InsideCI/nego/README.md

 }
 ```

-#### OBSERVATIONS:
+...and more to come.

+### OBSERVATIONS
 - The `page` parameter starts by index zero, until {`totalPages` - 1};
 - `totalElements` will change dinamically based on your filtering, if you have one, and not by the resource amount or the payload.
 - Any field of the models described above can be used as a filter as long as it is written in lower camel case: `idCurso`;
-- If more than one value to the parameter was provived, only the last will be considered, except the `sort` parameter.
+- If more than one value to any parameter was provided, only the last will be considered, except for the `sort` parameter.

-...and more to come.

-### MODELS RELATION LOGIC:
+## MODELS RELATION LOGIC

 ```sql
     CREATE TABLE CENTROS (